Corporate Governance Report [586 KB : PDF]

 1. Corporate Governance Committee

-The Corporate Governance Committee checks, at least once a year, whether activities comply with JAL Group Fundamental Policies of Corporate Governance, conducts analyses and evaluations to determine whether such activities contribute to sustainable growth and enhancement of medium- and long-term corporate value, and provides necessary findings and reports to the Board of Directors.
-The Corporate Governance Committee is comprised of the Chairman of the Board and External Directors, and is chaired by the Lead Independent External Director.
+The Corporate Governance Committee checks, at least once a year, whether business operations comply with the Fundamental Policies of Corporate Governance, conducts analysis, assessment and discussions to determine whether initiatives contribute to sustainable growth of the Company and enhancement of corporate value in the medium- and long-term, and provides necessary findings, recommendations and reports to the Board.
+The Corporate Governance Committee is composed of the Board Chair and Outside Directors and is chaired by the Lead Independent Outside Director.

 2. Nominating Committee

-When submitting a proposal to the general meeting of shareholders concerning the appointment of candidates to the positions of Director and Corporate Auditor, the Nominating Committee comprehensively judges the personality, knowledge, ability, experience, performance and other attributes of each candidate based on an inquiry from the Board of Directors and reports back.
+When submitting a proposal to the General Meeting of Shareholders concerning the election of candidates for Director and Corporate Auditor, the Nominating Committee comprehensively judges the personality, knowledge, ability, experience, performance and other attributes of each candidate based on an inquiry from the Board of Directors and reports back.

-The Nominating Committee defines the President and other board members as persons with qualities to steadily get positive results toward realizing the Corporate Policy by working together with every staff based on a firm commitment to flight safety, which is the basis of existence of the JAL Group, and display of initiative in practicing the JAL Philosophy.
-The Nominating Committee assists candidates for President and other posts to quickly acquire grounding and discipline necessary for management through practical and diverse experiences.
+The Nominating Committee defines the President and other Directors as "persons with qualities to steadily get positive results toward realizing the Corporate Policy together with all employees based on a firm commitment that flight safety is the basic foundation of the the JAL Group and by leading by example through his/her own application of the JAL Philosophy.
+The Committee assists candidates in quickly acquiring grounding and discipline necessary for management through practical and diverse experiences.

 3. Compensation Committee